qrac/qroko/README.md

 ## About

-WordPress theme for headless CMS is minimal.
+Qroko is a theme for using WordPress as a headless CMS.
 You can use REST API and Gutenberg.
-After ...
-Add custom fields and custom posts to complete.
-The motif is Kuroko, which supports the backstage of Japan.
+You can also see a simple preview.
+After that ...
+I recommend adding custom fields and posts.
+The motif is Kuroko who supports the backstage of Japan.

 ## Detail

-- Minimal files and preview
-- Eliminate Japanese permalinks
 - Can use REST API
 - Can use Gutenberg
+- Minimal files and preview
+- Remove Japanese permalinks

 ## How To Use